OpenTTD/OpenGFX2/README.md

 Files processed by `python` and encoded by `nml` are `.png` files, but those may be derived from other sources.
 Raw sprites were variously drawn\generated in Paint.NET, Aseprite, Blender and more.
 Conversion from those raw sources to `.png` files is not part of the build process - it must be done manually.

 All sprite sheets are generated from source `png` files by `graphics/generate_graphics.py`.
-However, [OpenTTD-TTF](https://github.com/OpenTTD/OpenTTD-TTF) must have first been cloned to `graphics/fonts/openttd-ttf`. `make all` or `make graphcis` handles this for you though.
+However, [OpenTTD-TTF](https://github.com/OpenTTD/OpenTTD-TTF) must have first been cloned to `graphics/fonts/openttd-ttf`. `make all` or `make graphics` handles this for you though.

 ## Development
 These notes are to help development.
 If you are just downloading or building OpenGFX2 then you don't need to worry about these.